Liuddy/portfolio/README.md

 This project is simply a personal portfolio website designed to collect and present my work online.

 ## Features
-- An about page to introduce myself.
-- An overview of each of my projects.
+- An overview of all of my projects.
 - A detailed page for each project.
 - The ability to sort and filter projects.
-- A contact form to send me a message.
+- A page presenting my skills and mastery of technologies.
+- An about page to introduce myself.

 ## Installation
 Simply click on this [link](https://Liuddy.github.io/portfolio/) to access the online portfolio.